 Scenic Highway 12 in Southern Utah

 Bryce Canyon National Park is situated on the exhilarating Scenic Highway 12, also known as the "A Journey Through Time Scenic Byway."
 This 123-mile stretch is a rollercoaster of breathtaking scenery, starting west at Highway 89 and ending in Torrey, Utah, at Highway 24.
 The journey takes you from red rock towers to canyons, pine forests, and awe-inspiring views while passing through several charming small towns.
-A car is perfect for this adventure, navigating the towns and conquering the 8%, 12%, and 14% grades.
+A car is perfect for this adventure, as it allows for navigating the towns and conquering the 8%, 12%, and 14% grades.
 And then there is the heart-pounding "Hogback," a 1-mile stretch with drop-offs on both sides of the curvy road.

 Make your trip planning a breeze and see all 7 National Parks with my comprehensive eBook, available for a budget-friendly price of under $8.00!
 Simply click your mouse here to download and have all the information you need at your fingertips.